IQSS/zeligproject.org/Sphinx/source/community.rst

    .. container:: rightside

       | Make your R packages and models Zelig-enabled.
-Developer guides coming in spring 2015!
+The `developer's guide  <http://docs.zeligproject.org/en/latest/devguide.html>`_ will take you through the steps of creating a new Zelig model.